 I do agree that parenting is one of the key factors that influence how children turn out but that doesn’t discount the importance of the school and it’s impact at all.

-Having studied in both mediocre and elite schools in Singapore, I would like to share my insights on the difference between both institutions.
+Having studied in both average and elite schools in Singapore, I would like to share my insights on the difference between both institutions.

 Just to share a bit of my background:

 I studied in an average secondary school.
 If you enter by affiliation, you only need a PSLE score about 188.
 As it is a mixed stream school, there are also the normal academic and normal technical stream students, who are pretty much similar in terms of demographic, family income and behaviour as the kind of kids you see in other neighbourhood schools.

 For JC, I went to Victoria Junior College.
 VJC is ranked third behind RI and HCI.
-Admission requirement is 4 O level points but if you are good in your CCA and willing to help the school win prizes through that CCA, you can always DSA your way in.
-Most of the kids here come from schools like St. Nics, RGS, Cedar, Dunman High and Anglican High.
+Admission requirement is 4 O level points but if you are good in playing a musical instrument or sports and willing to help the school win prizes through that CCA, you can always opt for the DSA route.
+Most of the kids here come from schools like St. Nicholas Girls School, RGS, Dunman High and Anglican High.

 Here are the differences I’ve noticed from my experience: